 1. Lack of a business plan

-Whether you want to set up an online store or start a corporation, every business must have a comprehensive plan.
+Whether you want to set up an online business or start a corporation, you must have a comprehensive plan.

 Ideally, this should include market research, proper financial forecasting, competitive analysis, and more.
 Your business plan should also include how your operation cost will be.
 Another thing to add is product costing, as it can help determine how you can keep your business afloat.